 Over one hundred islands make up the central and outlying areas of Venice, built upon 60 foot posts beneath the surface of the sea.
 Venice’s canals are a winding adventure in themselves – beyond San Marco, you’ll find the honest and authentic Venice.

 No matter what neighborhood you are in, there are unique things to do in each of them that are less notable than Venice’s main attractions.
-If you’re looking to go off-the-beaten path, consider adding one – or a few – of these unusual things to do in Venice to your trip plans.
+If you’re looking to go off-the-beaten path, consider adding one – or a few – of these unusual things to do in Venice to your trip plans and pack along the travel tips sprinkled throughout this post.

 Unusual Things to Do in Venice